houseme/pexels/pexels-api/README.md

 #[tokio::main]
 async fn main() -> Result<(), Box<dyn std::error::Error>> {
-    dotenv().ok();
+    /// Load the environment variables from the .env file dotenv().ok();

-    let api_key = env::var("PEXELS_API_KEY")?;
+    /// Get the Pexels API key from the environment let api_key = env::var("PEXELS_API_KEY")?;

+    /// Create a new Pexels client
     let client = Pexels::new(api_key);

-    // Search for photos
+    /// Search for photos
     let photos = client.search_photos("nature", 10, 1).await?;
     for photo in photos.photos {
         println!("{:?}", photo);
     }

-    // Get a photo by ID
+    /// Get a photo by ID
     let photo = client.get_photo(10967).await?;
     println!("{:?}", photo);

-    // Search for videos
+    /// Search for videos
     let videos = client.search_videos("nature", 10, 1).await?;
     for video in videos.videos {
         println!("{:?}", video);
     }

-    // Get a video by ID
+    /// Get a video by ID
+    /// Note: The video ID is just an example.
+You should replace it with a valid video ID.
+    /// You can get a video ID by searching for videos or collections.
+    /// # Example video ID: 25460961
-    let video = client.get_video(3401900).await?;
+    let video = client.get_video(25460961).await?;
     println!("{:?}", video);

-    // Search for collections
+    /// Search for collections
     let collections = client.search_collections(10, 1).await?;
     for collection in collections.collections {
         println!("{:?}", collection);
     }

-    // Search for media
+    /// Search for media
     let media_response = client.search_media("nature", 10, 1, MediaType::Photo, MediaSort::Latest).await?;
     for media in media_response.media {
         println!("{:?}", media);